marlonbarrios/stringy/README.md

 - Interactive Controls: Users can toggle the visibility of springs by pressing the spacebar, adding an extra layer of interactivity to the experience.

 ## Credits
-THis app is adapted from the Coding Train by Daniel Shiffman and @nahuelgerth.
+This app is adapted from the Coding Train by Daniel Shiffman and @nahuelgerth.
 It extends their concepts of creative coding and interactive simulations to incorporate hand tracking technology and create an immersive experience.

 ---